Anebhai/react-notes/React-Basics-State.md

 ```

-## <im>If pseudo els bracket is not included you get mapping error.
+## <im>If pseudo else bracket is not included you get mapping error.

 The below one is for class name styling.One Js Mode and Template literal js mode.